fairlington/fairlington/content/posts/2026-05-11 Stone Donation/index.md

 We would like to dedicate Stumbling Stones to memoralize [all 58 people](/2025/10/slavery/) who are currently known to have been enslaved in Fairlington.

 If you wish to purchase a Stumbling Stone, you can make a donation to Arlington Historical Society and email them at ahsedlink@gmail.com to let them know your donation was for Stumbling Stones in Fairlington.
+Each Stumbling Stone costs $300, but we are grateful for donations of any amount.

 {{< button href="https://arlhist.org/support/donate/" >}}Purchase a Stone{{< /button >}}
 <br><br>